kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

     Carrer Furs 15, B1, Esc2, Piso3, Pta17</br>
     03700 DENIA, Alicante</br>

-- I print and send it registered.
+- I print and send it registered from India.
 - I don't know if anyone received it.

 ## Cowards hiding behind the women